Auditing-Korner/Apache-Sling-Auditor/docspages/usage.md

   -p password
 ```

+**Note**: When credentials are provided via `-u` and `-p`, they are used for authenticated requests.
+However, default credential testing (from `config/audit_config.yaml`) only occurs if authentication-required paths are detected first during the scan.

 ### Form-Based Authentication

 The auditor automatically detects and handles form-based authentication when testing protected endpoints.
+Both form-based and HTTP Basic authentication are supported.

 ## Wordlist Enumeration